Dejvino/pinephone-sway-poc/README.md

 # pinephone-sway-poc
 Sway UI configured for PINE64 PinePhone (Proof Of Concept)

-You can find ready-made config files and installation instructions on how to set up Sway on postmarketOS and use it with a PinePhone.
+You can find ready-made config files, scripts and installation instructions on how to set up Sway on postmarketOS and use it with a PinePhone.

 ![Screenshots](./screenshots.png)